sstahurski/MLB/README.md

 ASP MVC C#
 ========
 This was written with Visual Studio 2017.
-I did test this as well by opening up with Visual Studio 2015 and it worked as well.
+I did test this by opening up with Visual Studio 2015 and it worked as well.

 Clone this repository and open the MLB Code Challenge.sln.
 After that you must build the solution.
 Build | Build Solution